Institutional Background and History

 In the spring of 2013, Colorado College completed the addition of the Adam F. Press Fitness Center, a state-of-the-art facility dedicated to the health of the college community.
 The renovations to El Pomar Sports Center and the addition of the Adam F. Press Fitness Center have reinvigorated and energized the college’s access to health and wellness and continue to be a huge asset for students, faculty, and staff.

 Perhaps more significant than the physical development of the campus is its academic vigor.
-The college’s curriculum includes a number of interdisciplinary programs: Southwest studies, feminist and gender studies, Asian studies, biochemistry, environmental sciences, neuroscience, Latin American studies, Russian and Eurasian studies, and race and ethnic studies, as well as a strong across-the-curriculum writing program and a thriving Summer Session.
+The college’s curriculum includes several interdisciplinary programs: Southwest studies, feminist and gender studies, Asian studies, biochemistry, environmental sciences, neuroscience, Latin American studies, Russian and Eurasian studies, and race and ethnic studies, as well as a solid across-the-curriculum writing program and a thriving Summer Session.

-The citizens of Colorado Springs over a century ago were so proud of their young town’s progress and prosperity that they filled a Century Chest full of descriptive memorabilia.
-A splendid ceremony in 1901 at Colorado College marked the sealing of the large steel-riveted box, which stands today in the college’s Tutt Library.
+Over a century ago, the citizens of Colorado Springs were so proud of their young town’s progress and prosperity that they filled a Century Chest full of descriptive memorabilia.
+A splendid ceremony in 1901 at Colorado College marked the sealing of the sizeable steel-riveted box, which stands today in the college’s Tutt Library.
 It was opened on January 1, 2001, and contains more than 100 essays and photographs depicting community life a century ago.